Before there was the Cullen Davis case in 1976, before there was the Kristi Koslow case in 1992, there was the Mary Clark case.

 And then the spirit of Jacksboro Highway began to act as executioner in the murder case of William P. Clark.

 The first body to fall was that of defendant Cecil Green.
 On the night of May 2 he and defendant Tincy Eggleston, free on bail, had stopped at the closed By-Way Drive-In tavern in the 5600 block of Jacksboro Highway “to shoot the bull,” Tincy said.
 Suddenly two or three armed assailants ambushed the two men, perforating Green’s Cadillac, hitting Green seven times.
-Green, mortally wounded, went to his grave accompanied by the code of the criminal: When police asked him who had shot him, Green “merely smiled.”
+Green, mortally wounded, went to his grave clinging to the code of the criminal: When police asked him who had shot him, Green “merely smiled.”

 Eggleston was only slightly injured by flying glass.
 Eggleston’s attorney said Tincy “got a look at the [ambushers] and said he had never seen them around here.”